The Maelstrom Chronicles

 “Not so fast,” Twilight instructed.
 “Look.
 I appreciate the offer, but I really rather do this on my own.”

-“No can do, sugar cube,” Applejack countered as the others and myself began entering the forest.
+“No can do, sugar cube,” Applejack countered as Rider and the others began entering the forest.
 “We sure an’t letting any friend of ours go in that creepy place alone.
 We’re stickin’ to you like caramel on a candy apple.”

 “Especially if there’s candy apples in there,” Pinkie added in.
 “What?
 Those things are good.”
 Twilight simply groaned and entered as well.
-As we proceeded through the trees, I continued to look around.
-I was left with a nagging feeling that something was out of place.
-Noticing me looking around, Pinkie Pie asked me, “What are you looking at?”
+As they proceeded through the trees, Rider continued to scan his surroundings.
+He did this partly to keep an eye out for danger and partly to take in his inspiring new sites.
+He was in awe of the forest.
+Noticing Rider looking around, Pinkie Pie asked him, “What are you looking at?”

-“His name is Storm Rider,” Pinkie answered before I could say anything.
-“He moved to Ponyville just before Twilight did.
-He already met Rainbow Dash when she crashed into him.
-He bought apples from Applejack.
-I’m surprised you don’t know him, Rarity, since you were the second pony he talked to.”
-I put my wing in her mouth to stop her.
+“His name is Storm Rider,” Pinkie answered before he could say anything.
+“He and his brother moved to Ponyville just before Twilight did.”
+Rider put his wing in her mouth to stop her from talking.

 “So do you like mares?”
 Rainbow Dash asked.